Art and Design

 Whether you want to capture the attention of the world through graphic design, share your artistic voice through painting or drawing, or specialize in the unique expression of book art, St. Ambrose has a program that will support and challenge your creative growth.

-Our graduates work at the Figge Art Museum, Jeff Koons Studio New York, Genesis Health Systems.
+Our graduates work at the Figge Art Museum, Jeff Koons Studio New York, Genesis Health Systems, and others.

 - A contemporary and complete art experience

 Our undergraduate art programs are rigorous, yet nurturing.
 You will benefit from unique opportunities to excel at what you love and be guided by faculty who strive to inspire your growth as a person and an artist.

 Extend your compassion for others through a career in art therapy.
 Paired with a psychology or art major, you can advance to graduate school to earn a degree in Art Therapy.
 As an art therapist, social worker, or psychologist, you will help people needing a different way to express their thoughts and feelings.
 Scroll down to learn more.

 More Information on Majors in Graphic Design, Book Arts, and Painting

 You will get a contemporary and complete art experience that allows you to think critically and prepare you for a professional career in your chosen field.
 During your first year of study, you will master basic drawing and hand skills, problem-solving, writing, and learn how to conduct relevant and accurate research.
 In later semesters you will learn to synthesize influences and establish an original voice.

 As a professional artist, you have a slew of career opportunities available - not just in typical art industries such as museums and galleries, but in virtually every facet of work.

 - gallery director